Chain | Cohn | Clark files wrongful death, elder neglect lawsuit after man drowns in senior living facility

 Fink’s family, with the help of Bakersfield-based law firm Chain | Cohn | Clark, has filed a wrongful death lawsuit, claiming negligence and elder neglect in Fink’s death.

-“When incidents like this come up, then you start to wonder whether or not what they are saying in terms of what they provide is really true,” attorney Neil Gehlawat said.
+“When incidents like this come up, then you start to wonder whether or not what they are saying in terms of what they provide is really true,” said attorney Neil Gehlawat.

 Glenwood Gardens offers accommodations for independent living, assisted living, Alzheimer’s and Dementia care, and skilled nursing and rehabilitation.
 Concerned that Fink was unable to care for himself — as he would forget to eat meals and take his medications — his children decided it would be best for him to be admitted to a senior living community.
 Fink was admitted in March 2014.